A View into Our Fifth Grade Classroom

 Science - Our Energy unit is quite exciting!
 We are continuing to do a lot of activities and experiments to help us understand.
 Students were given the ending (summative) assessment information for this unit.
 Each student will be creating a Rube Goldberg device and explain how it relates to the different kinds of energy.
 There are TONS of examples in our useful links.

 Word study - We are learning the importance of learning concepts and patterns so we can apply them to any words that we are spelling.
-Everyone is starting their fourth menu (on blue paper so its easy to find).
+This week we are starting our next menu which is on yellow paper so its easy to find.

 Are you wondering how your child's math work will be scored?
 We will be using a 4 point rubric, where a 3 is meeting the benchmark.
 Go under useful documents to the left to see a description of each level.
 Your child also has this rubric saved in their iBooks app.
 This is how math scores will be reported on the district report card as well.

 For our website, we will play spot the typo!
 The first student to spot a typo on this website (not on websites that are linked) and tells me what and exactly where the mistake is first (via email or note) gets a stamp in their passport, an item from the prize box, or piece of candy!
 Your choice!
 (Hint - there are a few on the site right now.
 Happy searching!)
 We have already have had thirty winners!

 There is a link to our principal's blog and a great science resource under Useful Links (to the left)!
 Also under Useful Links, are Mr. VanEpps' and Mrs. Humphreys' website and the district calendar.

 For my former students...
 I kept all of the website links that you are used to using under Useful Links for Primary at the left.

 We miss you already, Aiden!